 For example, if your company already has ISO 50001, which certifies the implementation of an energy management system, it will make it easier to obtain ISO 14001.

-It is very common that many organisations that already have ISO 14001 want to obtain the EMAS certificate as well.
-On the one hand because, if your organisation already has this ISO it will be easier to comply with the requirements of the EMAS Regulation, as they are based on the same PDCA (Plan, Do, Check, Act) methodology.
-And on the other hand, because the EMAS certificate has a higher image of excellence.
+Commonly, many organisations that already have ISO 14001 want to obtain the EMAS certificate as well.
+On the one hand, if your organisation already has this ISO it will be easier to comply with the requirements of the EMAS Regulation, as they are based on the same PDCA (Plan, Do, Check, Act) methodology.
+And on the other hand, the EMAS certificate has a higher image of excellence.

 And what is the difference between EMAS and ISO 14001?